Published on April 13th, 2013 | by Mat Lezama2

 In this game unlike any before I took the liberty in finally naming my characters whatever I wanted to call them.
 Sometimes it took a while to come up with something that would stick, but that was part of the fun of it.
 Again, non-human party members and the use of romance in games where the two factors that kept me interested.

 I still find it odd.
 I never feel the hype of a new game when I approach these.And I also don’t feel bad I wont finish these great games either.
-A Jack of all trades.
-Every time a long tutorial, random battles and that wonderful fanfare are always expected.
+My time with no game is sure or everlasting .
+Every time- a long tutorial, random battles and that wonderful fanfare are always expected.
 All sandwiched between many menu screens.
 And yet, I have continuously learned to appreciate the work involved to making these seemingly static games.
 Whose long life as earned much devotion from many gamers for its ingenuity.